Lorech/advent-of-code/infiles/README.md

 For the actual puzzles, save the your input file in this directory with the filename `{day}.txt`, where `{day}` is the day of the puzzle (e.g. `1.txt` for Day 1).

 For the example puzzles, save the example data into a text file in this directory with the filename `{day}_test.txt`, where `{day}` is the day of the puzzle (e.g. `1_test.txt` for the example data for Day 1).

+My file reader also supports adding variations of tests for each day, such as the additional examples provided on the daily puzzle or custom ones, but I intend on not adding actual unit tests for them because they become hard to maintain due to not being able to add them to VCS.
+If you spot one of these lingering, consider it a bug!